MODEL 38 SHORT RIFLE (CARCANO)

 Located on the left side of the chamber is the serial number.
-With Terni production serial numbers in 1941 ranging from approximately BA5426 through CB4726, this rifles serial number of BE75XX puts its production in likely early to mid year.
+Terni production serial numbers in 1941 rang from approximately BA5426 through CB4726.

 Outside the norm, the Model 38 has fixed sights.
 This simplifies both production and also use for the minimally trained soldier.
-The 6.5mm rifles were factory zeroed for 300 meters.
+The Model 38 uses a V notch rear sight with a blade front sight and the 6.5mm rifles were factory zeroed for 300 meters.

 There is a repair to the heal of the stock on this rifle.
 Based on the apparent age and manner of this repair, this would have likely been done while the rifle was still in service.